Steve Pavlina . com

 This is why I say personal growth is very hard.
 Effecting a quantum leap is tough work.
 It requires a strong force of sustained effort, and you can’t let up until you hit the leap.
 If you get sidetracked for too long, you have to start over again.

 But the bright side is that after you make the leap, you can rest for a bit.
 You’ve reached a higher state, and you’re going to stay there by default, just as a satellite in orbit will remain in orbit.
 Sure the orbit may slowly decay, but if that happens it will be over a long period of time, and only a minimal investment of energy is needed to adjust course and sustain your new orbit indefinitely.
 Quitting smoking may be very difficult.
-But if you’ve been a nonsmoker for years, it doesn’t take nearly as much effort to remain a nonsmoker; you may need to make some adjustments along the way, but they’ll be minor required to the initial energy required to quit.
+But if you’ve been a nonsmoker for years, it doesn’t take nearly as much effort to remain a nonsmoker; you may need to make some adjustments along the way, but they’ll be minor compared to the initial energy required to quit.

 Suppose you want to lose weight.
 You read a book on weight loss and get motivated to lose weight.
 You join a gym and start working out.
 After a few weeks, you’ve lost five pounds.
 But you get busy with work and gradually stop going to the gym.
 Crash!
 You gain all the weight back plus a couple more pounds.
 A few months later you try again.
 You get inspired and buy some new exercise equipment.
 Again you use it for several weeks and lose some weight, and again something takes you away from this habit and you gain all the weight back.
 The next year you join a weight loss organization, adopt their diet plan, and start going to weekly meetings.
 But after a dozen sessions, you drift again and gain back all the weight you lost.
 You’ve invested a lot of time, money, and energy into this goal, but it wasn’t enough to hit a quantum leap.